 Still waiting for my answer from Plantifier

-PictureThis allows users to take picture of plants and flowers and upload them for identification using computer algorithms.
+PictureThis uses computer algorithms to identify user photos of plants and flowers.
 The database features over 10,000 species and includes advice columns and plant care guides.
 To date, over 27,000,000 pics of plants have been identified by their AI technology.
 Free 7 day trial then $29.99/year for access to all features.

 My results were immediate.
 However, to use this app, I had to agree to the 7-day trial.